This service area is only signposted westbound, but it is accessible eastbound via the roundabout.

 Following Morrisons' takeover of the Safeway supermarket in 2004, the petrol station was fully handed over to BP who later rebranded the Safeway convenience store to their new retail partner, M&S Simply Food along with their usual offering of Wild Bean Café.

 Despite this being a small site, it has full signage marking it as an official service area.
-These signs were placed by the Highways Agency, who maintained the road until 2003.
-The road is now the responsibility of Coventry City Council, who may not be aware that the signs (which have been outdated since 2015) are even there.
+These signs were seemingly placed by the Highways Agency, who maintained the road until 2003, despite their unusual use of blue borders.
+The road is now the responsibility of Coventry City Council, who may not be aware that the signs (which have been outdated since 2014) are even there.

 Canley Ford (eastbound, 2 miles)